 Measure Comes in the Wake of Many High-Profile Tragedies Prompted by Social Media Use

-(TRENTON) – Legislation sponsored by Assembly Democrats Angel Fuentes, Patrick J. Diegnan, Jr., Valerie Vainieri Huttle and Herb Conaway.
-Jr., M.D. to help educate New Jersey students on the responsible use of social media and the many pitfalls that come along with its use received final legislative approval Monday and now heads to the governor’s desk.
+Legislation sponsored by Assemblymen Angel Fuentes, Patrick J. Diegnan, Jr. and Valerie Vainieri Huttle to help educate New Jersey students on the responsible use of social media and the many pitfalls that come along with its use was approved 59-15-3 by the full Assembly on Monday.

 “We’ve all made foolish mistakes as kids, but nowadays those decisions can be magnified tenfold by social media, creating many unfortunate consequences for children,” said Fuentes (D-Camden/Gloucester).
 “Everyday we see stories about youngsters facing legal repercussions, humiliation and tragically, even suicide, as a result of social media activity.
 Proper education will hopefully help open students eyes to these consequences so they do not end up as the next unfortunate headline.”